-Faculty members teaching in the Graduate Program are experienced in online instruction, and 100 percent of C-SC faculty have received online training.
+Faculty members teaching in the Graduate Program are experienced in online instruction.
 All faculty members have earned either a master's degree with certification or doctorate in their chosen field, and all have years of practical experience in their field as well.
 GRADUATE PROGRAM STAFF: